 The Purpose of Measurement

-That said, the things that happen after you start to measure is much more fulfilling.
-New ideas for product and content, user trends (both positive and negative), content trends, audience attributes, audience segments, user behavior across website properties and sometimes offline activities as well, sales data, social media engagement, attribution, and other actionable insights are amongst the most common.
+That said, the things that happen after you start to measure are much more fulfilling.
+New ideas for product and content, user trends (both positive and negative), content trends, audience attributes, audience segments, user behavior across website properties, and sometimes offline activities as well, sales data, social media engagement, attribution, and other actionable insights are amongst the most common.

 Data Warehousing & Data Visualization

-We tend to use Google Drive to store data because it makes the integration with Google Data Studio, a free Data Visualization platform, and a seamless one.
+We tend to use Google Drive to store data because it makes the integration with Google Data Studio, a free Data Visualization platform, seamless.

 How to Approach the Data